 When thinking about engagement rings, rosy, pinkish-red colors are symbols of romance, comfort, and warmth.
-But that’s not the only reason that rose gold has gained such a prevalence in jewelry over recent years.
+But that’s not the only reason that rose gold engagement rings have grown in popularity so much over recent years.
 Although most people can say they’ve heard of rose gold, they can’t tell you much more.
 Let’s explore all about rose gold and what makes it so appealing.

 What is Rose Gold?
 The Essential Guide

 This precious metal, also sometimes referred to as pink gold, achieves its unique pinkish-red color by mixing classic yellow gold and copper.
 The higher the copper content in the mixture, the more depth of color of the pinkish hue of rose gold.

 Some can get confused between copper and rose gold.
 However, copper is a more of an orangish-brown color when seen next to the pinkish hue of rose gold.